Here's What Lozno Ball Tweeted After DeMar DeRozan's Buzzer Beater

 DeMar DeRozan hit a buzzer beater to give the Bulls a win, and the clip of the shot can be seen in a tweet that is embedded below from the Twitter account of the Bulls.

-After the shot, Lonzo Ball, who is out due to health and safety protocols, sent out a tweet and his post can be seen embedded below.
+After the shot, Lonzo Ball, who was out for the game due to health and safety protocols, sent out a tweet and his post can be seen embedded below.

 The tweet from Ball said: "AHHHHHHHHHHHHH @DeMar_DeRozan"